 Juried by Ruth Lingen, master printer and director of Line Press Limited, this exhibition presents a selection of contemporary prints and artists’ books by 37 artists including: Yasmeen Abedifard, Rosaire Appel, Eileen Arnow-Levine, Edward Charles Bernstein, Caroline Burton, Myles Calvert, Brigitte Caramanna, Cassandra Clark, David Curcio, Michael DalCerro, Myles Dunigan, Anne Gilman, Anna Hoberman, Cary Hulbert, Cristina Igelmo, India Johnson, Patti Jordan, Tatana Kellner and Ann Kalabach, Morteza Khakshoor, Lanxuan Florence Liu, Emily Martin, Charles Mason III, Sarah McDermott, Nathan Meltz, Toby Millman, Chris Mona, Northwoods Book Arts Guild, Kristin Powers Nowlin, Amee J. Pollack and Laurie Spitz, Kasey Ramirez, Red Sagalow, Marcos Salazar, K Sarrantonio, Amanda Thackray, Amy Thompson, Christine Lee Tyler, and Jeff Wetzig.

-Ink, Press, Repeat, a national juried exhibition of traditional and digital print media and book art by 37 professional artists from across the United States, will be on view at the William Paterson University Galleries from January 27 to March 27, 2020.
-Gallery hours are Monday through Friday, 10 a.m. to 5 p.m. and select Saturdays and Sundays (March 7, April 4, and April 25).
+Ink, Press, Repeat, a national juried exhibition of traditional and digital print media and book art by 37 professional artists from across the United States, will be on view at the William Paterson University Galleries from January 27 to March 18, 2020 (shortened due to COVID-19).
+Gallery hours are Monday through Friday, 10 a.m. to 5 p.m. and select Saturdays and Sundays (March 7).
 Admission is free.
 Ruth Lingen will give a Juror Talk on Tuesday, February 4 from 6 to 7 p.m. followed by an opening reception for the exhibit from 7 to 8 p.m.

 The exhibition, in the South Gallery of the University’s Ben Shahn Center for the Visual Arts, includes a variety of printmaking media such as aquatint, etching, intaglio, isograph, lithograph, monoprint, screen print, silkscreen, woodblock, and woodcut.
 The exhibition was juried by Ruth Lingen, master printer, book artist, and director of Line Press Limited.
 Lingen selected 37 artworks by 37 artists hailing from 16 states.